Acuna, fellow Braves youngsters romp over Phillies 10-1

 TRAINER'S ROOM

-Braves: RHP Julio Teheran, pulled from Friday's start with back pain, threw a bullpen session. ...
-C Kurt Suzuki stayed in after getting hit on the left hand by a pitch in the ninth.
+Braves: RHP Julio Teheran, pulled from Friday's start with back pain, threw a bullpen session and is "on track" to make his next start, Snitker said.

 Phillies: Struggling SS J.P.
 Crawford was placed on the 10-day disabled list with a right forearm strain and INF Jesmuel Valentin was recalled from Triple-A Lehigh Valley.
 Crawford is hitting .214 and has five throwing errors.
 "I think the time down could make him feel better overall," manager Gabe Kapler said.
 Scott Kingery replaced Crawford in the lineup.